 Block G is the northernmost land block and is situated on the existing G Street Mole.
 At buildout, it would include the improved Tuna Harbor Park and a new three-story mixed-use building.
-The ground floor of the building would include a commercial fish processing facility that serves the commercial fishing industry operating out of the Tuna Harbor, as well as new office uses serving the commercial fishing industry on the second floor, and a restaurant on the third floor.
-The building would connect to an elevated ramped walkway providing public access, surface parking, and connections to the existing improved Tuna Harbor along the southern end of the G Street Mole.
-Block G would also include new marine support facilities supporting sportfishing and recreational boating uses as shown in Figures 15-17, below.
+The ground floor of the building would include a commercial fish processing facility that serves the commercial fishing industry operating out of the Tuna Harbor, as well as new office uses serving the commercial fishing industry on the upper floors.
+The building would connect to an elevated ramped walkway providing public access, surface parking, and connections to the existing improved Tuna Harbor along the southern end of the G Street Mole, as shown in Figures 25-28, below.

-Block F would include a maximum 21-story "Blue Campus," inclusive of a full-service Aquarium, a Learning Center that provides environmental education offerings and programs for students, a Butterfly Pavilion with interactive nature exhibits and the BTIC, which provides creative office and other commercial space for blue and marine technology commercial, institutional, and research users.
-Block F also includes hospitality uses including a 24-story Full-Service Hotel which includes a conference center use, in addition to restaurant and commercial retail uses as shown in Figures 18, 20-23, below.
+Block F would include a maximum 18-story "Blue Campus," inclusive of a full-service Aquarium, a Learning Center that provides environmental education offerings and programs for students, a Butterfly Pavilion with interactive nature exhibits and the BTIC, which provides creative office and other commercial space for blue and marine technology commercial, institutional, and research users.
+Block F also includes hospitality uses including a 31-story Full-Service Hotel which includes a conference center use, in addition to restaurant and commercial retail uses, as shown in Figures 29, 30 and 32-37, below.

 Block A would include the Iconic Tower, a 34-story building with hotel, restaurant, and retail uses.
-Block A would also include an observation deck, exhibition space, health and wellness uses, and a Yacht Club within the Iconic Tower (Figures 24-26, below).
-Block B would include a 14-story interconnected Hostel and Micro-Hotel, a 26-story "Dual Hotel" that would combine extended-stay and standard hospitality offerings, a two-story multi-purpose Event Center for hosting concerts and other live events, and health and wellness, restaurant, and retail uses (Figures 27 and 28, below).
-Block C would include a 14-story Five-Star Hotel with conference rooms, retail, and restaurant uses (Figures 29- 31, below).
-Block D would include the new Ruocco Park, inclusive of a nature play area and an event lawn, health and wellness uses, and retail and restaurant uses (Figures 32 and 33, below).
-Block E would include connections to a newly constructed public urban beach, the living shoreline with artificial wetland and tidepool areas, and would include a play area, additional landscaped public open space and restaurant and retail uses (Figures 34 and 35, below).
+Block A would also include an observation deck, exhibition space, and health and wellness uses(Figures 36-38, below).
+Block B would include a 14-story interconnected Hostel and Micro-Hotel, a 26-story "Dual Hotel" that would combine extended-stay and standard hospitality offerings, a two-story multi-purpose Event Center for hosting concerts and other live events, and health and wellness, restaurant, and retail uses (Figures 39-41, below).
+Block C would include a 14-story Five-Star Hotel with conference rooms, retail, and restaurant uses (Figures 42-44, below).
+Block D would include the new Ruocco Park, inclusive of a nature play area and an event lawn, health and wellness uses, and retail and restaurant uses (Figures 45-48, below).
+Block E would include connections to a newly constructed public urban beach, the living shoreline with artificial wetland and tidepool areas, and would include a play area, additional landscaped public open space and restaurant and retail uses (Figures 49-52, below).
 These Blocks are discussed in further detail in the following section.
 Table 5.1-1 provides a summary of the land-side development proposed by the Project.
-Preliminary renderings of the proposed developments are also shown in Figures 11-14.
+Preliminary renderings of the proposed developments are also shown in Figures 11-24.